2 children dead in incident at South Shore high-rise; man says daughter jumped with boy from 11th floor

 Security personnel then directed officers to an 11th floor apartment, where police discovered a 70-year-old man with cuts to his face and body along with a young boy unresponsive in a bathtub, police said.

-The man told police that his daughter stabbed him and they jumped from the 11th floor with her 1-year-old son.
+The man told police that his daughter stabbed him and then jumped from the 11th floor with her 1-year-old son.

 The two children, ages 1 and 2, were pronounced dead at Comer Children's Hospital.
 The man and woman were both transported to University of Chicago Medical Center in critical condition.